This article contains information on the steps required to create an AWS S3 data source and stream query:

-To connect to S3 buckets see the CSV S3 Collector video or read this article.
+To connect to S3 buckets see the CSV S3 Collector video or read the sections below.

-- In the Connect to Source dialog box, choose .
-The S3 dialog box is displayed.
+- Click Start on the Amazon S3 tile.
+The Amazon S3 dialog box is displayed.

-- From the drop-down menu select the AWS regional bucket location.
+- From the dropdown menu select the Amazon regional bucket location.

-- Enter the bucket name you created in your AWS account.
+- Enter the bucket name you created in your Amazon account.

 [Optional] To restrict access to a specific folder in the bucket, enter the name of the folder in the Folder Name field.

-5. Click Continue, to display the Stream Query window.
+- Click CONTINUE to display the Stream Query window.

-If you have just created an S3 data source, skip to step 3.
+If you have just created an Amazon S3 data source, skip to step 3.

 - In the Files Path field enter a path relative to the data source.